-Quality Management Planning – Introduction
+Definition of Quality Management Planning

-Quality management as the name suggests, is the overall monitoring of the product, services or the internal processes of any organization for its overall betterment.
+Quality management, as the name suggests, is the overall monitoring of the product, services or the internal processes of any organization for its overall betterment.
 It ensures that there is consistency in the product or service delivered so that every single time the customer experience is of premier quality.
 Quality management planning is not only limited to the product or service but also to the processes and goals of the organization.
-Maintaining uniformity in the organization’s objectives, product or services is the core function of quality management planning.
+Maintaining uniformity in the organization’s objectives, products or services is the core function of quality management planning.

-The objective of achieving superior quality management planning is to attained through classifying it into further four categories which include quality planning, assurance control, and improvement.
+The objective of achieving superior quality management planning is to attained through classifying it into further four categories, which include quality planning, assurance control, and improvement.

 - Quality Assurance is the combination of processes, techniques that help in identifying the means of achieving the desired level of quality for a particular product or service.
 It helps in identifying the lags in the already established processes so that the objective of attaining unswerving quality can be achieved.

-- Quality control as the name suggests is the compilation of all those quality management processes that help in attaining a level of control in the desired level of set quality standards and points out any deviation from the same.
+- Quality control, as the name suggests, is the compilation of all those quality management processes that help in attaining a level of control in the desired level of set quality standards and points out any deviation from the same.
 It primarily reviews the quality of the product or service to check whether it is of the set standards.

-- Quality improvement is a continuous never-ending quality management process that keeps upgrading from time to time.
-With the advent of technology newer and more apt methods of measuring quality standards get introduced in the system, it is a holistic process that not only involves applying newer systems from time to time but also reinventing the older systems and keeps finding better methods.
-Organizations cannot afford to stay stagnant in the way they function, they have to keep re-establishing the older processes with new improved versions.
+- Quality improvement is a continuous, never-ending quality management process that keeps upgrading from time to time.
+With the advent of technology, newer and more apt methods of measuring quality standards get introduced in the system; it is a holistic process that not only involves applying newer systems from time to time but also reinventing the older systems and keeps finding better methods.
+Organizations cannot afford to stay stagnant in the way they function; they have to keep re-establishing the older processes with new, improved versions.

-Best Practices Guide to Quality Management planning
+Best Practices Guide to Quality Management planning.

-- Processes monitoring, not people is the key to effective quality control
+- Processes monitoring, not people, is the key to effective quality control

 - The systematic approach to quality management planning